v2sCollections/City-of-Dreams/README.md

 - Fixes sleeves automatically rolling up for long-sleeved clothes when the first-person perspective camera is active.
 - Fixes the dark box shadows cast by holo text screens using ray/path tracing.
 - Fixes textures on Dino Dinovic's chest tattoo.
+- Fixes the clock time during the Arasaka raid to match the expected time: Team arrives at ~23:35 pm, leaves at ~23:45pm Aug 20th, instead of 00:10 am on August 21st.

 ![](https://s12.gifyu.com/images/Cyan-Rule.png)